-The thermal insulation of refrigerators should be efficient and permanently maintained.
+The thermal insulation of the appliance should be efficient and permanently maintained.
 In particular, the insulating material shall not be subject to shrinkage and shall not allow, under normal working conditions, an excessive accumulation of moisture.

-No running water shall appear externally when the refrigerator is subjected to the water vapour condensation test specified in clause 14.
+No running water shall appear externally when the appliance is subjected to the water vapour condensation test specified in clause 14.